 Now the autumn chills are setting in this is a lovely slow-cooked recipe to warm you up.
 It’s richly-flavoured but really mild.
 It’s ideal if you are cooking one meal to please meat eaters and people who want to eat less meat at the same time.
 People can avoid the meat part of the dish and bulk up on extra chickpeas and vegetables and have some delicious fluffy cooked millet grains on the side.
 Using meat on the bone makes this really flavourful.
 I usually serve this with some sort of steamed green vegetable (like green beans or dark green cabbage) or a green salad.
 To stretch things out a bit and save money adding cooked millet to soak up the juices is a winner.
-If you are new to millet, check out my post on how to cook millet (I can’t believe it’s not couscous).
+If you are new to super-nutritious and super-inexpensive millet, check out my post on how to cook it https://annacollins.ie/how-to-cook-millet-i-cant-believe-its-not-couscous/

 2 mugs (around 450ml) of leftover veg or chickpea cooking water, or plain filtered water